Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Tutorial/SetModule.md

 ## Deploy your inference module from Azure portal

-You can quickly deploy a module from the Azure Marketplace onto your device in your IoT Hub in the Azure portal.
+You can quickly deploy a module from the image URI onto your device in your IoT Hub in the Azure portal.

 ### Set Module from Azure portal